Altinity/clickhouse-sink-connector/README.md

 # Altinity Sink Connector for ClickHouse

-Sink connector sinks data from Kafka into Clickhouse.
+Sink connector is used to transfer data from Kafka to Clickhouse using the Kafka connect framework.
 The connector is tested with the following converters
 - JsonConverter
 - AvroConverter (Using [Apicurio Schema Registry](https://www.apicur.io/registry/) or Confluent Schema Registry)